syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-PDF.md

 ### Setting Header and Footer

 SfDataGrid provides a way to display additional content at the top (Header) or bottom (Footer) of the page while exporting to PDF.
-This can be achieved by hadling `DataGridPdfExportingController.HeaderAndFooterExporting` event.
+This can be achieved by handling `DataGridPdfExportingController.HeaderAndFooterExporting` event.

 You can insert the string in header and footer in PdfHeaderFooterEventHandler.
 Setting `PdfPageTemplateElement` to `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Top` loads the content at top of the page and setting the `PdfPageTemplateElement` to  `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Bottom` loads the content at bottom of the page.